pifroggi/vs_colorfix/README.md

 ```

 __*`clip`*__
 Base clip where the colors will be applied to.
+Any format on CPU, must be float format on GPU.
 Recommended higher than 8-bit to avoid banding.

 __*`ref`*__
 Reference clip where the colors are taken from.
+Must be the same format as the base clip.
-Check the [comparisons](https://slow.pics/c/abXjnKn3) to get an idea how close it should match the base clip.
+Check the [comparisons](https://slow.pics/c/abXjnKn3) to get an idea how close the clips should match.

 __*`wavelets`*__
 Number of wavelets in the 1-10 range.
 Around 4 seems to work best in most cases.